diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 The policy for a particular queue can be overridden using the schedulingPolicy element for that queue.

 Although not shown in this allocation file, queues can be configured with minimum and maximum resources, and a maximum number of running applications.
 (See the reference page for details.)
-The minimum resources setting is not a hard limit, but rather is used by the scheduler to prioritize resource allocations.
-If two queues are below their fair share, then the one that is furthest below its minimum is allocated resources first.
+The minimum resources setting is not a hard limit, but rather is used by the scheduler to prioritize resource allocations. `If two queues are below their fair share, then the one that is furthest below its minimum is allocated resources first`.
 The minimum resource setting is also used for preemption, discussed momentarily.

 ##### Queue placement
 The Fair Scheduler uses a rules-based system to determine which queue an application is placed in.
 In the example above, the queuePlacementPolicy element contains a list of rules, each of which is tried in turn until a match occurs.